 They might be described as humble and rustic, but Rock Cakes are a charming little treat that have stood the test of time.

 What are Rock Cakes?

-Rock Cakes, or Rock Buns as they are sometimes called, are a traditional fruit cake.
-They are – thankfully – more cake than rock.
+Rock Cakes, or Rock Buns as they are sometimes called, are a traditional fruit cake that are often served with morning tea.

 I remember first learning how to make these cakes in my home science class in Year 7.

 These classes were a highlight of my high school days.
 Every week we would cook up some simple dish and then eat it or take it home for our family to enjoy.